ravimallya/ng-lazy-cache/README.md

-# @ravimallya/ng-lazy-cache
+# `@ravimallya/ng-lazy-cache`

 A lightweight Angular route resolver for caching asynchronous data with a configurable time-to-live (TTL).
-This library helps optimize Angular applications by reducing redundant API calls and improving performance for route data loading.
+This library optimizes Angular applications by reducing redundant API calls and enhancing performance for route data loading.

 ## Overview

-`@ravimallya/ng-lazy-cache` provides a `LazyCache` resolver that caches the result of an asynchronous data fetch (e.g., HTTP requests) based on a unique key.
-It supports both route-level and global TTL configurations, allowing flexible caching strategies tailored to your application's needs.
+`@ravimallya/ng-lazy-cache` provides a `LazyCache` resolver that caches the results of asynchronous data fetches (e.g., HTTP requests) using a unique key.
+It supports both route-level and global TTL configurations, offering flexible caching strategies.
+Additionally, a `clearCache` function is available for testing purposes to reset the in-memory cache.

 - **Route-Level TTL**: Set a specific TTL for individual routes.
 - **Global TTL**: Define a default TTL at the application level, overridden by route-specific values.
-- **In-Memory Caching**: Stores data in memory with automatic expiration.
+- **In-Memory Caching**: Stores data with automatic expiration.

 ## Installation